BostinTechnology/RadarPi/README.md

 Due to the low level communications used, all the applications need to be run using elevated privileges.

+To setup and compile the application, simply run ```setup.sh``` from the RadarPi directory.
+This will install the required libaries for the application, and compile the code.
+Once compiled, the applications are located in the **build** directory

 ## Licence
 This program is free software; you can redistribute it and/or modify
  * it under the terms of the GNU General Public License as published by